-- re-promulgated, effective January 15, 1988, the revisions in official commentary, policy statement revision, and correction of typographical errors in certain guidelines which were previously adopted by the Commission and issued in the Guidelines Manual (October 1987); and - 2) promulgated, also effective January 15, 1988, additional temporary amendments to previously issued sentencing guidelines and official commentary as set forth in this Appendix.
+- 1) re-promulgated, effective January 15, 1988, the revisions in official commentary, policy statement revision, and correction of typographical errors in certain guidelines which were previously adopted by the Commission and issued in the Guidelines Manual (October 1987); - 2) promulgated, effective January 15, 1988, additional temporary amendments to previously issued sentencing guidelines and official commentary; and - 3) promulgated, effective June 15, 1988, additional temporary amendments to previously issued sentencing guidelines, policy statements, and official commentary.

-The format under which the temporary amendments are presented in this Appendix is designed to facilitate a comparison between previously existing and amended provisions, in the event it becomes necessary to reference the former guideline or commentary language.
+The format under which the temporary amendments are presented in this Appendix is designed to facilitate a comparison between previously existing and amended provisions, in the event it becomes necessary to reference the former guideline, policy statement, or commentary language.